tv2/sofie-server/DEVELOPER.md

 ### Module interaction

-_Contracts_ in the following table is used as a term for exposed structures, which can be interfaces, facades, services or the like.
+_Contracts_ is used as a term for exposed structures, which can be interfaces, facades, services or the like.
 Intra-module dependencies:

 | From \ To          | Domain     | Application | Infrastructure |